ANIMAL ASSISTED INTERACTIONS

-AAI direct services provide individual and group programming to accomplish social, emotional, cognitive, physical and spiritual wellbeing objectives.
+Animal Assisted Interactions direct services provides individual and group programming.
 Services are offered on-site or at other appropriate facilities in the Twin Cities metro area.

-We strive to maintain best practices in all we do in our AAI services.
+Trained, caring staff strive to maintain best practices in all we do in our Animal Assisted Interactions services.
 This includes guidelines and policies set forth by two internationally recognized organizations - PATH International and Pet Partners.

 - Horses: grooming, leading, training, and assisted/adaptive riding.